1986

 Fletch: "Don't be silly."

-Then they changed to another topic still far away from what the reporter
+Then they switched to another topic still far away from what the reporter

 wanted to know.